rust-lang/rust/0000-open-options.md

 - Current: when `.append(true)` is set, it is not possible to modify file attributes on Windows, but it is possible to change the file mode on Unix.
   New: allow file attributes to be modified on Windows in append-mode.
-- Current: `.read()` and `.write()` set individual bit flags instead of generic flags.
-New: Set generic flags, as recommend by Microsoft. e.g. `GENERIC_WRITE` instead of `FILE_GENERIC_WRITE` and `GENERIC_READ` instead of `FILE_GENERIC_READ`.
+- Current: On Windows `.read()` and `.write()` set individual bit flags instead of generic flags.
+New: Set generic flags, as recommend by Microsoft. e.g.
+  `GENERIC_WRITE` instead of `FILE_GENERIC_WRITE` and `GENERIC_READ` instead of
+  `FILE_GENERIC_READ`.
 Currently truncate is broken on Windows, this fixes it.
-- Current: when no access mode is set, this falls back to opening the file read-only on Unix.
+- Current: when no access mode is set, this falls back to opening the file read-only on Unix, and opening with no access permissions on Windows.
-  New: open with `O_RDONLY | O_PATH` on Linux, and fail with `E_INVALID` on all other Unix variants.
+  New: always fail to open if no access mode is set.
 - Rename the Windows-specific `.desired_access()` to `.access_mode()`

 ### Creation mode
+- Implement `.create_new()`.
 - Do not allow `.truncate(true)` if the access mode is read-only and/or append.
-  This is currently buggy on Windows, and works on some versions of Unix, but not on others (implementation defined).
-- Implement `.create_new()`.
+- Do not allow `.create(true)` or `.create_new (true)` if the access mode is read-only.
 - Remove the Windows-specific `.creation_disposition()`.
   It has no use, because all its options can be set in a cross-platform way.
 - Split the Windows-specific `.flags_and_attributes()` into `.custom_flags()`